-I finally got a chance to open Logic the other day and play around with it a bit.
-I haven’t had a chance to do anything music-related for a while so it was a great opportunity.
+I finally found the time to open Logic the other day and play around with it.
+I haven’t had a chance to do anything music-related for a while so it was a welcome opportunity.

-So, in the process of this exploration, I created a song using "different" instruments.
-It all started from two different batá rhythms, (which I entered using the pads on my keyboard), and then got weird from there… The result is hilarious and sounds like something from Mars.
-I’ve decided to call it “El Baile Marciano” (Martian Dance) – you can play the song and have a listen.
-Now I just need to find someone to make an animated video for it… Haha!
-Feel free to laugh!
-(Arrangement-wise, it doesn’t make any sense at all and the parts are all over the place, I know – tHere’s a reason it’s not on my music site!
-But it’s still funny nonetheless.)
+In the process of my exploration I created a song using uncommon instruments.
+It all started from two different batá rhythms, (which I entered using the pads on my keyboard), and then it got weird from there.
+The result is hilarious and sounds like something from Mars, so I’ve decided to call it “El Baile Marciano” (Martian Dance) — have a listen to the song.
+Now I just need someone to make an animated video for it… Haha!